openmhealth/shimmer/README.md

 The URL can be broken down as follows
 * The `shim` and `username` path variables are the same as [above](#authorizing-access-to-a-third-party-user-account).
 * The `endPoint` path variable roughly corresponds to the type of data to retrieve.
-There's a list of these [below](#supported-apis-and-end-points).
+There's a list of these [below](#supported-apis-and-endpoints).
 * The `normalize` parameter controls whether the shim returns data in a raw third-party API format (`false`) or in an Open mHealth compliant format (`true`).

 ### Supported APIs and endpoints

 The following is a simple nested list keyed by `shim` names.
 Under each shim is a list of supported `endPoint`s.
-Under each end point is a list of the Open mHealth schemas the end point can produce data for.
+Under each endpoint is a list of the Open mHealth schemas the endpoint can produce data for.

 * fitbit
     * activity